 - Nov.
 29: Intergenerational Event: Advent Wreath Making

 - Jan.
 17: MLK Sunday with Fairmount Temple Children and Youth

 Teachers are ready to welcome young people by 10 a.m., giving parents a chance to get to adult programs beginning at 10:10 a.m.
 Parent volunteers are always needed and welcome to be Sunday School teachers, classroom helpers, nursery parents, craft activity assistants and chaperones.
 Contact Christopher Decatur at 216-774-0478 or email@example.com.

 Our Sunday School program is staffed by dedicated, experienced volunteers and provides a progressive curriculum of religious education, designed to encourage children’s active participation in story, ritual and liturgy.

-Children in first through sixth grade explore ethics, spirituality, social responsibility and Christian tradition through a Lectionary-based, multi-sensory program called Seasons of the Spirit.
+Children in first through sixth grade, in the Quest program, explore ethics, spirituality, social responsibility and Christian tradition through a Lectionary-based, multi-sensory program called Seasons of the Spirit.

 Children in fourth through sixth grade alongside following the lectionary based Seasons of the Spirit, are introduced to topics for three to four weeks at a time through the curriculum, God Talks! from Leader Resources.
 This multimedia activity compares clips from recent movies and music albums with Bible stories in order to find where God is at work in the world.